-The Prefontaine Classic is now part of the international and distinguished Wanda Diamond League.
+The Prefontaine Classic is part of the international and distinguished Wanda Diamond League.
 Founded in 2010, fourteen elite track and field invitationals take place around the world annually from Paris to Doha to Shanghai to Eugene, Oregon.
 The series is in the top tier of the World Athletics' (formerly known as the IAAF) one-day competitions.
-In 2023, the Pre Classic at Hayward Field will serve as the Diamond League Final, which will be held in the U.S. for the first time.
+This year, the Pre Classic at Hayward Field will serve as the 2023 Wanda Diamond League Final — also held in the U.S. for the first time.

 What made the Prefontaine Classic the legendary track meet that it is?
 For starters, the inspiration of its namesake, Steve Prefontaine.
 It was a track meet sparked from the love and admiration Eugene held for its local track hero, and was developed with the enthusiasm of track meet directors like Tom Jordan.